 There are 90 points to divide among the same stats as Akalabeth, both directly derived from D&D. You must have a minimum of 10 points in each with a maximum of 25, so you really only have 30 points to play with.
 Your race choice of Human, Elf, Dwarf, and Hobbit give a boost to certain stats, as does your class choice of Fighter, Cleric, Wizard or Thief.
 You’ll likely want to min/max your stats to how you intend to play, while the class bonuses encourage you to follow through with that style.

 Character made, you’re plopped into the wilds with two daggers, leather armor, and absolutely no bearings.
 Unlike Akalabeth, random encounters happen out in the overworld, with no obvious limitations on the monsters you’ll be facing.
 My first character died while staggering around and looking for a city, just because enough Necromancers and Orcs found him first.
 Also unlike Akalabeth, death is not the end for your new hero.
 You’ll always resurrect with 100 hit points, at the cost of your equipped weapon and every bit of your gold.
-This doesn’t matter at first, but becomes a pretty steep penalty as you become more equipped.
+This doesn’t matter at first, but becomes a pretty steep penalty as you carry more gear.

 Crucially, Ultima never tells you what to do.
 You know that Mondain’s gotta go, and you know from the manual that he’s created a gem that makes him invincible, but that’s it.
 Again, like Akalabeth, you’re going to want to seek out castles and the kings that reside within them.
 There are eight of these kings, two per continent, and they’ll set you up with straightforward quests out in the world.
 Completing them gives you some specific items that start to hint at what you’re supposed to do.